“Drink your milk so you grow up big and strong.”

 The usual suspects: the media, industry and government are culpable in promoting these myths about the healthfulness of dairy.
 It’s time for some unsponsored, balanced advice.

 There is a common argument that we have not ‘evolved’ to eat dairy products, because it is a relatively new food in the human diets.
 Others say that dairy consumption is unnatural because we are the only animals to drink another animal’s milk.
 However, in my opinion these are not good enough reasons.
-I would prefer to see some actual science, rather than the claim ‘it’s not natural.’

 Like most things relating to nutrition, and indeed life in general, whether dairy works for you is a completely individual thing.
 Intolerance and allergies to dairy are very real so we can definitely not make a blanket recommendation that everyone should be eating it.
 The flaw in many of the evolutionary arguments relating to dairy is that while our evolutionary development can act as a great guide or template for our food choices today, we should not being trying to recreate the Palaeolithic era.

 Yes, our bodies and digestive systems are very much the same as they were hundreds of thousands of years ago, but there are a lot of environmental differences that we must take into consideration.
 If we have access to foods that are a healthy, nutrient dense source of healthy fats then ‘we didn’t use to do it’ is simply not a good enough reason to avoid them.
+However, as always quality and process matters so very much!

 There are a number of studies that have shown the consumption of dairy actually has some widespread health benefits.
 Only recently the Guardian published this article, with the conclusion that maybe dairy doesn’t cause strokes!